Hiswe/hiswe.github.io/source/_posts/03-basic-web-understanding.md

 ### CSS, Javascript and other resources

 {% caption You also need CSS & JS %}
-{% asset_img server-give-css-and-js.svg 525 200 the server giving a CSS & a JS file %}
+{% asset_img server-give-css-and-js.svg 525 200 "the server giving a CSS & a JS file 'the server giving a CSS & a JS file'" %}
 {% endcaption %}

 The latter part is the HTML file telling the browser to ask the server for more files.